canning1295/RealTimeTranslate/plan.md

 8. Add robust error handling and retry logic around all network calls.
 9. Polish the interface with waveform visualization and platform-specific design tweaks.
 10. Perform full end-to-end testing on both iOS and macOS.

+## Testing Strategy

+To ensure reliability across platforms, we will create a suite of unit and UI tests.
+Unit tests will verify audio processing logic and network request formatting.
+Integration tests will exercise the entire pipeline using mock services for Whisper and GPT so we can run them offline.
+On iOS, we will leverage XCTest's UI testing to confirm that streaming translations appear in real time and that controls respond correctly.
+Continuous integration will run all tests on each pull request.

+## Milestones and Timeline

+- **Week 1-2**: Finish network layer for transcription and translation.
+- **Week 3**: Implement the view model binding and real-time UI updates.
+- **Week 4**: Add TTS playback and begin storing conversation history.
+- **Week 5**: Complete settings and history screens and perform end-to-end testing.
+- **Week 6**: Polish the design, fix bugs, and prepare for App Store submission.